-I hope that you are feeling fresh and rejuvenated after the holiday season.
-I cannot believe that the school year is already half over!
+I hope that you are feeling great about our start to the school year.
+I cannot believe that the school year is already a quarter over!
 So many things have been going on around Ferguson it is easy to lose track of time.
 I am truly thankful for this community and the support it offers our students.
 This is an amazing 9th grade class and I know they will work hard and accomplish great things in their school career and beyond.
 It is a pleasure working with these bright young people every day.

 Thank you for allowing us the privilege of educating your children.
 If you have any questions or concerns please contact me at firstname.lastname@example.org.